An active lifestyle and exercise routine, along with eating healthy foods, is the best way to lose weight.

 You may have a hard time starting an exercise routine, but once you do, you will begin to notice other benefits.
 Improved sleep and self-esteem might be a couple of them.
 Other benefits you may not notice include increased bone and muscle strength and a lower risk for heart disease and type 2 diabetes.

 You do not need to join a gym to get exercise.
 If you have not exercised or been active in a long time, be sure to start off slowly to prevent injuries.
-Taking a brisk 10-minute walk twice a week is a good start.
+Taking a slow 10-minute walk twice a week is a good start.
 Then make it more brisk over time.

 You can also try joining a dance, yoga, or karate class.
 You could also join a baseball or bowling team, or even a mall-walking group.
 The social aspects of these groups can be rewarding and motivating.

 The most important thing is that you do exercises that you enjoy and are practical so that it is easier to sustain what you are doing.

 Build Physical Activity into Your Regular Routine